Errol Spence Jr.: Spence vs. Ugás

-Spence vs. Thurman
+Spence vs. Crawford

 Spence Jr. and the WBO welterweight champion Terence Crawford came to an agreement on “all material terms” for a title unification, which was expected to take place on November 19.
 The agreement included a bilateral rematch clause, with the winner of the bout earning the majority of the revenue in the rematch.
 Two months later, it was revealed by both camps that negotiations had fallen through and they would be pursuing different fights.
 Following this, the WBC ordered Spence Jr. to face Keith Thurman in a mandatory title defense.
+Potential dates were given of the fight between both men as June 17 and July 22 but both have been proven false.
+Finally, on May 25, 2023, it was confirmed that Spence Jr. would fight Terence Crawford for the undisputed welterweight titles on July 29, 2023, at the T-Mobile Arena in Las Vegas, Nevada.